 We recognise that Child protection is the responsibility of all adults and especially those working with children.
 The development of appropriate procedures and the monitoring of good practice are the responsibilities of the LEA Safeguarding Children Boards (note: we take pupils from several LEAs).
-As the majority of our pupils come from Blackpool and Lancashire LEAs, the school practice in regard to this policy is in accordance with the Blackburn with Darwen, Blackpool and Lancashire Children's Safeguarding Assurance Partnership (CSAP).
+As most of our pupils come from Blackpool and Lancashire LEAs, the school practice regarding this policy is in accordance with the Blackburn with Darwen, Blackpool and Lancashire Children's Safeguarding Assurance Partnership (CSAP).